 The Volume Pot is an analogue volume control.
-At extremely low volume you’ll notice there’s and ever so slight imbalance, but other than that I’d say it’s nearly perfect.
-And like, who cares right?
-Will you be listening to your music that low?
-I don’t think so, BUB.
+At extremely low volume you’ll notice there’s an ever so slight imbalance, but other than that I’d say it’s nearly perfect.

 In battery power mode, the hip-dac will continue to use battery power even if the USB cable is connected afterward.

 For connections to Apple devices, the Apple Lightning to USB Camera Adapter is required.